 How can Tensorflow be used to test, reset the model and load the latest checkpoint?

-Tensorflow is a machine learning framework that is provided by Google.
-It is an open−source framework used in conjunction with Python to implement algorithms, deep learning applications and much more.
-It is used in research and for production purposes.
-It has optimization techniques that help in performing complicated mathematical operations quickly.
-This is because it uses NumPy and multi−dimensional arrays.
-These multi−dimensional arrays are also known as ‘tensors’.
-The framework supports working with deep neural network.
-It is highly scalable, and comes with many popular datasets.
+TensorFlow is a machine learning framework provided by Google.
+It is an open−source framework used in conjunction with Python to implement algorithms, deep learning applications, and much more.
+It uses NumPy and multi−dimensional arrays (called tensors) to perform complex mathematical operations efficiently.

 pip install tensorflow